atxwang/atxwang.github.io/_posts/recent events.md

 ---

-i saw a sign at yesterday's counterprotest that read "self-defense is not genocide". the girl who brandished it---whose face i recognized from club meetings, from university events, from mailing lists because we are both students, about the same age, at the same school--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to destroy me and i will happily prevail." she is correct on a definitional level. indeed, self-defense, definitionally, is not genocide, indeed, there is
+i saw a sign at yesterday's counterprotest that read "self-defense is not genocide". the girl who brandished it---whose face i recognized from club meetings, from campus-wide events, from mailing lists because we are both students, about the same age, at the same university--was putting on a show, dancing, clapping, smiling, as if to say "you are trying to destroy me and i will happily prevail." she is correct on a definitional level: indeed, self-defense, definitionally, is not genocide, indeed, there is some ambiguity

 ---
 **selected commentaries**